Sketch-Guided Stylized Landscape Cinemagraph Synthesis: Implementation Details

 The training of LMDM consists of two stages.
-In the first stage, a ControlNet was trained to extract the feature of motion sketches which were used as conditions to injected into the denoising step of LMDM.
-To reduce the number of training epochs, We inverted the colors of the ground truth of motion sketches and continued training using the provided scribble condition weights \cite{zhang2023adding}, as well as the denoising U-Net in SD v1.5.
-After training the ControlNet, a novel cross-attention layer for image features was added to the denoising U-Net.
-In the second stage, the first frame of each video was encoded by the image encoder of CLIP \cite{radford2021learning}, and then projected to the text embeddings space by an image project model using Multi-Layer Perceptron (MLP) network.
-During training, the weights of ControlNet and U-Net from the previous stage were frozen, while the weights of the cross-attention layers for image features and the image projection model were updated.
+In the first stage, the motion ControlNet was trained to extract motion sketch features, which were used as conditions injected into the denoising step of LMDM.
+To reduce the number of training epochs, we inverted the colors of the ground truth of motion sketches and continued training using the provided scribble condition weights \cite{zhang2023adding}, as well as the denoising U-Net in SD v1.5.
+After training the motion ControlNet, a novel cross-attention layer for image features was added to the denoising U-Net.
+In the second stage, the first frame of each video was encoded by the image encoder of CLIP \cite{radford2021learning}, and subsequently projected to the text embedding space via an image project model employing a Multi-Layer Perceptron (MLP) network.
+During training, the weights of motion ControlNet and U-Net from the previous stage were frozen, while the weights of the cross-attention layers for image features and the image projection model were updated.
 The paired data in the dataset were randomly cropped to $512 \times 512$ resolution.
 We employed the AdamW optimizer with a constant learning rate of $5 \times 10^{-6}$ for training all models.

+In this paper, our generated cinemagraphs consist of 120 frames (4 seconds at 30 FPS).
+By enforcing alignment between the last and first frames, we ensure seamless looping behavior.
+This approach guarantees temporal stability, resulting in smooth animations without any noticeable flickering or discontinuities at the loop junction.